videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 that slows down our application without need, making us break SLAs with customers?
 What if the problem we are trying to solve doesn't need consensus at all and we can live with eventual consistency?
 Perhaps our system has the wrong timing assumptions?
-Or it uUses a failure detector unfit for the underlying system properties?
-What if we decide to optimise an algorithm like Raft, by avoiding a small step here or there and we end up breaking it's safety guarantees?
+Or it uses a failure detector unfit for the underlying system properties?
+What if we decide to optimise an algorithm like Raft, by avoiding a small step here or there and we end up breaking its safety guarantees?
 All these things and many more can happen if we don't understand the underlying theory of distributed systems.

-OK, I get it, I won't reinvent the distributed systems wheel, but with such vast literature and set of problems, where to start then?
-As stated at the top of this article I think randomly reading papers will get you nowhere, as shown with the FLP paper, where understanding the first sentence requires to know about the various timing models.
+OK, I get it, I won't reinvent the distributed systems wheel, but with such vast literature and set of problems, where to start, then?
+As stated at the top of this article, I think randomly reading papers will get you nowhere, as shown with the FLP paper, where understanding the first sentence requires you to know about the various timing models.
 Therefore I recommend the following books in order to get
 started: